mjr52/mjr52.github.io/content/authors/morgan-ringel/_index.md

 highlight_name: true
 ---

 Hi!
 I am currently a 4th year Ph.D.
 Candidate in Biomedical Engineering at Vanderbilt University.
+I am advised by Dr. Michael Miga in the Biomedical Modeling Laboratory which is affiliated with the Vanderbilt Institute for Surgery and Engineering (VISE).
+My research is focused on developing a computer-assisted surgery system for breast conserving surgery.

+I am honored to be supported by the NSF Graduate Research Fellowship Program.